bewinsto7604/ml_timeseries_anomaly_detection/README.md

 # Timeseries anomaly detection

 This repo takes timeseries data in csv format as input.
 Facebook's prophet algorithm at its core is comprised of trend, weekly seasonality, yearly seasonality and holidays.
 The csv files are examples and `prophet-test.py` is the python code that trains the model and plots the graph.
+This code works in MacOS and Linux operating systems.

 # CSV files